User Access Reviews: A Step-by-Step Guide, Best Practices, Checklist, Process and Compliance

 5. Poor Documentation Hurts Compliance

-Regulations like SOX, HIPAA, and GDPR require organizations to keep detailed records of their user access review audits.
+Regulations like SOX, HIPAA, and GDPR require organizations to keep detailed records of their user access audits.
 But with manual reviews, maintaining a clean audit trail can be a nightmare.

 You need to track who reviewed the access, what they found, what changes were made, and when everything happened.